-Prior to the adoption of the MCBA, incremental cost balancing accounts (ICBA), and memorandum accounts were used to track suppliers' rate changes for purchased water, purchased power, and pump taxes that were not included in customer water rates.
-The cost changes are referred to as "Offsetable Expenses" because under certain circumstances they are recoverable from customers (or refunded to customers) in future rates designed to offset the cost changes from the suppliers.
+Prior to the adoption of the MCBA, ICBA, and memorandum accounts were used to track suppliers' rate changes for purchased water, purchased power, and pump taxes that were not included in customer water rates.
+The cost changes are referred to as "Offsettable Expenses" because under certain circumstances they are recoverable from customers (or refunded to customers) in future rates designed to offset the cost changes from the suppliers.
 The Company does not record the ICBA and memorandum accounts until the Commission authorizes a change in customer rates and the customer has been billed.
-As of December 31, 2008, the balance of the ICBA and memorandum accounts not yet recognized is \$1.5 million.
+As of December 31, 2009, the balance of the ICBA and memorandum accounts not yet recognized is \$1.5 million.

-Utility Plant
+Utility Plan

-Utility plant is carried at original cost when first constructed or purchased, or at fair value.
+Utility plant is carried at original cost when first constructed or purchased, or at fair value when acquired through acquisition.
 When depreciable plant is retired, the cost is eliminated from utility plant accounts and such costs are charged against accumulated depreciation.
 Maintenance of utility plant is charged to operating expenses as incurred.
 Maintenance projects are not accrued for in advance.
-Interest is capitalized on plant expenditures during the construction period and amounted to \$3,411 in 2008, \$2,585 in 2007, and \$2,700 in 2006.
+Interest is capitalized on plant expenditures during the construction period and amounted to \$3,081 in 2009, \$3,411 in 2008, and \$2,585 in 2007.